-Chicago-Kent Assistant Professor Greg Reilly Honored with Illinois Tech’s 2020 John W. Rowe University Excellence in Teaching Award
+Chicago-Kent Associate Professor Greg Reilly Honored with Illinois Tech’s 2020 John W. Rowe University Excellence in Teaching Award

-Chicago-Kent College of Law Assistant Professor Greg Reilly is the recipient of Illinois Tech’s 2020 John W. Rowe University Excellence in Teaching Award.
+Chicago-Kent College of Law Associate Professor Greg Reilly is the recipient of Illinois Tech’s 2020 John W. Rowe University Excellence in Teaching Award.

 Established in 2014, the award recognizes faculty who have made notable contributions to their profession and to the university.
 It is named for John W. Rowe, past chairman of the Illinois Tech Board of Trustees and chairman emeritus of Exelon Corporation, for his commitment to leadership, education, and service.